Skip to content

 1. Apportionment

-1. Faculty membership in the Senate shall be apportioned among the areas of representation (which includes each academic college as an individual area and the University libraries as an area) on a prorated basis of 50 percent according to the number of Tenure- line faculty members in each academic college and the University Libraries and 50 percent according to student credit hours taught in each area during the preceding academic year (regardless of by whom taught).
+1. Faculty membership in the Senate shall be apportioned among the Areas of Representation on a prorated basis of 50 percent according to the number of Tenure-line faculty members in each Academic College and the university libraries and 50 percent according to student credit hours taught in each Area of Representation during the preceding academic year (regardless of by whom taught).

-2. The base allocation of not more than 79 faculty members shall be adjusted to ensure that each academic college and the University libraries will have a minimum of two apportioned faculty representatives.
+2. The base allocation of not more than 79 faculty members shall be adjusted to ensure that each Academic College and the university libraries will have a minimum of two faculty representatives each.

-4. Areas of representation which, under the foregoing formula, would contribute more than 20 percent of the voting faculty membership of the Senate may, with Senate approval, be subdivided by the Senate Personnel and Elections Committee along department or administrative lines, into two or more separate representation areas, none of which shall contribute more than 20 percent of the voting faculty membership of the Senate.
-The membership of such subdivided representation areas shall be apportioned by the Committee among the areas as nearly as possible in accordance with the above apportioning formula.
+4. Areas of Representation that, under the foregoing formula, would contribute more than 20 percent of the voting faculty membership of the Senate may, with Senate approval, be subdivided by the Senate Personnel and Elections Committee along department or administrative lines, into two or more separate Areas of Representation, none of which shall contribute more than 20 percent of the voting faculty membership of the Senate.
+The membership of such subdivided Areas of Representation shall be apportioned by the Committee among the areas as nearly as possible in accordance with the above apportioning formula.

 5. The Senate Personnel and Elections Committee shall reapportion the Senate according to the foregoing formula every two years.